JetBrains/Qodana/topics/inspection-profiles.md

 ### Custom XML profiles

 You can create XML-formatted inspection profiles using your IDE.
 For example, for IntelliJ IDEA this is explained on the [Configure profiles](https://www.jetbrains.com/help/idea/customizing-profiles.html) page.
 After you create a profile, you can [export](https://www.jetbrains.com/help/idea/customizing-profiles.html#export-and-import-a-profile) it to a file.

+> Do not use an empty profile and then include specific inspections in case of plugin inspections, see the
+> [](clang.md) section as an example.
+Plugin inspections require their corresponding plugins to be fully initialized,
+> which may not occur when using an empty profile configuration.
+{style="note"}

 To run %instance% with the custom profile, you can follow the recommendations from the [](inspection-profiles.md#inspection-profiles-setup-a-profile) section.
 In this case, the profile name does not necessarily